 Completion of this 12-month program will prepare residents as clinical pharmacists with the ability to practice in a variety of patient care clinical settings, as well as in academia with a teaching certificate.
 As vital members of the healthcare team, residents will have the opportunity to educate other healthcare professionals, patients and students.PGY-1 PHARMACY PRACTICE RESIDENCY BROCHURE (PDF)

 The Post-Graduate Year 1 (PGY-1) residency programs build on educational outcomes from doctor of pharmacy (PharmD) programs, contributing to the development of clinical pharmacists who will be responsible for education-related care of patients with a wide range of conditions.
 Such training prepares residents for board certification and for Postgraduate Year Two (PGY-2) pharmacy residency training.

-Both core rotations and elective experiences will be five weeks in length and tailored toward residents’ interests and goals.
+Each core rotation will be five weeks and elective opportunities will be tailored toward residents’ interests and goals.

 |Ambulatory Care||Emergency Medicine|

 |Operations/Staffing||Teaching and Learning Curriculum|